 The Achilles tendon is surrounded circumferentially by a fine and thin covering known as the paratenon (3) this layer looks something like a sausage skin and its function is predominantly to supply bloods to the tendon and allow a degree of lubrication to the superficial tendon layers.
 In Achilles tendonitis it is predominantly this layer that is affected.

 Insertional Problems of the Achilles

-Pain from the insertion of the Achilles tendon can be due to a healthy Achilles tendon being compressed against the heel counter of the shoe by a prominence at the back of the heel (known as a haglund's deformity.
+Pain from the insertion of the Achilles tendon can be due to a healthy Achilles tendon being compressed against the heel of a shoe by a bony prominence at the back of the calcaneus (heel bone), which is known as a haglund's deformity.
 It is not actually a deformity but just a variation in terms of the normal anatomy at the back part of the heel bone.

 Causes of Achilles Tendonitis ?

 Achilles tendons, like all musculoskeletal tissue, are exposed to multiple episodes of minor trauma during function.
 Why some Achilles tendons degenerate and others don’t is not clearly defined and the factors producing degenerative change are multifactorial.
 Things that are associated with developing Achilles tendinosis are age, sex, weight and usage.
 All Achilles tendons are constructed very much for strength and have very little in the way of blood vessels associated with them.
 This means they are slow to repair themselves with episodes of minor of chronic repetitive trauma.
 Over a period of time, if the Achilles tendon capacity for repair is continuously needed, then structural changes will occur.
 These changes may onset rapidly after periods of unaccustomed activity such as Achilles tendonitis.
 Not all people are equally susceptible to these types of soft tissue problems.
 Some people’s collagen is just better than others..